mohd-faizy/Probabilistic-Deep-Learning-with-TensorFlow/01_The TensorFlow_Probability_library/README.md

 ---

-:chart_with_upwards_trend: **Distribution objects** are vital building blocks to build **Probabilistic deep learning Models** as these objects capture the essential operations on probability distributions that we're going to need to build these models.
+:chart_with_upwards_trend: **Distribution Objects:** They are vital building blocks to build **Probabilistic deep learning Models** as these objects capture the essential operations on probability distributions that we're going to need to build these models.

 :bar_chart: In mathematics, a **Univariate object** is an expression, equation, function or polynomial involving only one variable.